 After finding and discussing the full optical images, we now make use of the observational opportunities present in the lensing Lyapunov exponent, resuming our discussion of Sec. \ref{sec:lya}.
 Let us recall such an exponent can be calculated using the relation of angular deflection experienced by two photons, and the scaling relation presented in \cite{Kocherlakota:2024hyq}.
 For an extended emission located at the equator, the width $w_n$ of subsequent photon rings are related, in the $n\to \infty$ limit, as (in face-on orientation) \cite{Johnson:2020eaaz1310}

 Therefore, measuring the width of the peaks of emission related to the two first photon rings yield an approximate value of the Lyapunov lensing index.
 The validity of this procedure comes from the fact that photon rings approach very quickly the critical curve even for low values of $n$, so the information provided by the two first photon rings is expected to give an accurate estimate of the Lyapunov index.
-It should be pointed out that there is an alternative method of measuring such an exponent consisting on using the integrated luminosity, the latter obeying the same rule, that is
+It should be pointed out that there is an alternative method of measuring such an exponent consisting on using the flux ratio, the latter obeying the same rule, that is

-where the photon ring's luminosity $I_n$ can be found via integration of the ``area" spanned below the emission peak.
+where the photon ring's flux $I_n$ can be found via integration of the ``area" spanned below the emission peak.
 This latter method has the drawback of depending on how ``concentrated" the emission profile is around its peak, since photons turning a number of half-turns will see different emission regions, and therefore without a full knowledge of the features of the emission region any measurement of the Lyapunov exponent is prone to significant errors (see e.g. \cite{daSilva:2023jxa} for a discussion on this point).
-On the other hand, both the luminosity and the width methods have the drawback that the EHT Collaboration cannot measure luminosity contrasts below a certain threshold given by a $\sim 10\%$ of the peak luminosity \cite{EventHorizonTelescope:2022xqj}.
+On the other hand, both the observed flux and the width methods have the drawback that the EHT Collaboration cannot measure brightness contrasts below a certain threshold, given by a $\sim 10\%$ of the peak peak image brightness \cite{EventHorizonTelescope:2022xqj}.
 For the sake of this paper we opt for using the width method.

 For our purposes we use the GLM-3 profile as their photon rings can be resolved from the direct emission, and, as we discussed before, because it is a plausible emission profile.
 Additionally, as we are taking a ratio between widths of photon rings, we suppress most of the uncertainty associated to different models for the matter orbiting in the disk.
 From the observed intensity profile, $I(r)$, we detect the three peaks associated to the direct emission and the first two photon rings, and fit them using the GLM distribution.
 We plot the fitted peaks in Fig. \ref{fig:fitted_peaks} and the parameters of the fit for each peak in Table \ref{tab:glm_fit_peaks}.